elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Updated ingress-nginx chart to `v4.7.0` with upgrade ingess-nginx to `v1.8.0`
   - Dropped support for kubernetes `v1.23.0`
   - Added, removed and deprecated prometheus metric names [#8728](https://github.com/kubernetes/ingress-nginx/pull/8728)
+- Change Trivy Operator Dashboard to only count image states once per image instead for each namespace and resource
+- Rework thanos networkpolicies with generator chart
+- Rework monitoring networkpolicies with generator chart

 ### Fixed